-If substantial doubt continues to be raised, the subsequent period disclosures update financial statement users on the conditions or events that continue to raise substantial doubt about the entity's ability to continue as a going concern.
+Disclosures under Subtopic 205-40 are required as long as substantial doubt continues to be raised.
+The subsequent period disclosures update financial statement users on the conditions or events that continue to raise substantial doubt about the entity's ability to continue as a going concern.
 The updated disclosures should become more extensive as additional information becomes available about these conditions or events or about management's plans to alleviate or mitigate the effects of these conditions or events.
 [205-40-50-14]